jdc5549/coupled-networks/README.md

 *	```output_removed_nodes```
 	*	When removing links, returns a list of nodes in networkB but not in networkA.
 When running with CFS, i.e. real == true, this needs to be true as well.
 *	```output_removed_nodes_to_DB```
-	*	Writes the configuration (config.json), the original networks and the status of the networks at every step of each pValue of each run to a database.
-Requires pymongo as an import a MongoDB on the system the model is running on and mongod running.
+	*	Writes the configuration (config.json), the original networks, and the status of the networks at every step of each pValue of each run to a database.
+Requires pymongo as an import, MongoDB installed on the system the model is running on, and the mongod daemon running.
 *	```log_all_p_values```
 	*	Writes the output to file at the end of each run instead of just at the end of all runs.
 *	```write_networks_out```
-	*	Specify either "edgelist" or "json" to writes the networks to file.
+	*	Specify either "edgelist" or "json" to write the networks to file.
 This can be useful to check the networks that are generated if not getting them from file.
 However, it will produce a lot of files depending on how many runs are being done.
 *	```show_plot```
 	*	Produce a plot of the output at the end.
 Requires matplotlib as an import.
-Set to false if running in batch mode to safe memory.
+Set to false if running in batch mode to save memory.
 *	```network_type```
 	*	Sets the types of networks to use.
 If networks are being generated this must be either 'SF' (scale-free), 'RR' (random regular), 'ER' (Erdos-Renyi), 'CFS-SW' (cascading failure simulator/small-world).
-CFS-SW uses the topology of the Polish grid as the power network and some rewiring of that (set by ```random_rewire_prob```) for the communicaion network.
+CFS-SW uses the topology of the Polish grid as the power network and some rewiring of that (set by ```random_rewire_prob```) for the communication network.
 If networks are being read from file then this can be anything and gets placed in the name of the output files.
 *	```random_rewire_prob```
 	*	Used to rewire generated scale-free and CFS-SW networks.
 If ```random_rewire_prob``` is -1, base the comms network on a configuration model otherwise the comms will be randomly rewired with this probability.
-For scale free replication lambda/gamma = ~3 when ```random_rewire_prob``` = 0.16 and ~2.7 when ```random_rewire_prob``` = 0.31 and ~2.3 with rewireProb = 0.57
+For scale-free networks in a Bulydrev-type replication, λ = ~3 when ```random_rewire_prob``` = 0.16, λ = ~2.7 when ```random_rewire_prob``` = 0.31, and λ = ~2.3 with rewireProb = 0.57.
 *	```shuffle_networks```
-	*	Randomly renumber the nodes on the networks, for replication this should be True but when using with the CFS it should be false.
+	*	Randomly renumber the nodes on the networks.
+For a replication of a Bulydrev type run this should be True.
+When using with the CFS it should be false.
 *	```generate_each_run```
-	*	Generate a new network for each run, True, or keep the same for all, False.
+	*	If true, generate a new network for each run.
+If false, keep the same network for all runs.
 *   ```log_level```
     *    Sets the level of messaging for the Python logger.
 In order of increasing number of messages: 30 = warning, 20 = info, 10 = debug.
 *	```verbose```
-	*	If true, prints detailed messages about what's happening in the power model as it's running
+	*	If true, prints detailed messages about what is happening in the power model as it is running.
 *	```debug```
-	*	Passed as an argument to the compiled MATLAB telling it whether to print status messages to the console
+	*	Passed as an argument to the compiled MATLAB telling it whether to print status messages to the console.
 *	```output_result_to_DB```
-	*	Sends the run results to a database
+	*	Sends the run results to a database.
 *	```single_net_cascade```
 	*	Only applicable in singlenetwork.py.
-Determines whether outages lead to cascades
+Determines whether outages lead to cascades.
 *	```find_scaling_exponent```
-	*	If the powerlaw module is installed this will print out the scaling exponent of the networks in the model
+	*	If the powerlaw module is installed this will print out the scaling exponent of the networks in the model.
 *	```batch_mode```
 	*	Set to true when running from a cluster.
 Each run is written to its own output file.
-If false cfs_comms_model will send the runs to as many cores/hyperthreads on a workstation and combine the results at the end.
+If false, cfs_comms_model will send the runs to as many cores/hyperthreads are found on the workstation the simulation is running on and combine the results at the end.
 *	```deg_of_coupling```
 	*	The fraction of nodes connected between networks in [0,1].
 *	```hpc```